tanzeem1812/SwiftCode/CatsShow/README.txt

 .
 Localization
 .
 Development and Production Schemes
 .
-Caching of the images using Kingfisher Image Iibrary .
+Caching of the images using Kingfisher Image Library .
+Caching of the images without using 3rd Party Image Library .
 Few Unit Test Cases